Understanding Jig & Fixture Design, Construction, and Equipment

 Threaded Inserts

-Threaded inserts are widely used for construction and repair of workholders.
-The most common use for the inserts is to reinforce threads in new workholders or to repair threads in existing workholders.
+Threaded inserts are widely used to construct and repair workholders, often to reinforce or repair threads.
 Threaded inserts provide a way to strengthen threaded holes in new workholders where repeated use may cause excessive wear, such as with aluminum or other soft fixture plates.
-With existing jigs and fixtures, threaded inserts are a quick way to fix stripped, damaged, or worn threads.
+With existing jigs and fixtures, threaded inserts quickly fix stripped, damaged, or worn threads.
 Two primary forms of threaded inserts are Keenserts and self-tapping threaded inserts.

-Keenserts, Figure 4-38, are threaded inserts for both repairing and reinforcing applications.
-The Keensert design uses a standard tap size for installing the insert.
-This feature eliminates the cost of special taps for threading the mounting holes.
+Keenserts, Figure 4-38, are threaded inserts for repairing and reinforcing applications.
+The Keensert design uses a standard tap size for installing the insert, eliminating the cost of special taps for threading the mounting holes.
 As shown, the inserts have unique locking keys that both securely hold the inserts in place and prevent rotational movement.
 The method of installing these inserts is shown in Figure 4-39.

 Figure 4-38.
 Keensert threaded inserts are frequently used to reinforce threads in soft tooling plates.